How much is 1 Qantas Point worth?

-How can I get the most value out of my Qantas Points?
+How can I get the most value from my Qantas Points?

 - Classic flight rewards

-- Do your research and do the maths
+- Do your research and do the math

-A lot of people believe that Qantas flight redemptions give you the biggest bang for your buck (or point, in this instance).
-Unless you’re redeeming a classic flight reward, the fact is that other flight class redemptions deliver marginally better value than some of the other products.
-You might miss out on getting the best value for your points if you head straight for flight redemptions and automatically pass over on the other available rewards that are actually on your ‘to-buy’ list.
+While the general rule that "upgrades beat flights and flights beat store purchases" is a useful guide, you should still check values carefully.
+You might miss out on getting the best value for your points if you head straight for flight redemptions and automatically pass over on the other available rewards that are actually on your "to-buy" list.

-For instance, the pair of Gold Class cinema tickets gives better value per Point than almost all the flight options, and the Nespresso machine delivers pretty competitive value too.
-If the Qantas Store stocks items that you already need or want to purchase, there’s no harm researching how much they cost in Qantas Points and comparing that to retail dollars.
 The way to calculate the value of a Qantas Point is by dividing the item's retail/dollar cost by the number of Qantas Points you'd need to buy the item.
-This easy step will help you get the most value out of your points.
+This easy process works for any other rewards program and will help you get the most value out of your points.

 - Points Plus Pay